Bubblin-Superbooks/we/README.md

 A nifty classic for book-lovers on the web.
+Go [here](https://bubblin.io/cover/we-by-eugene-zamyatin#frontmatter) to read the book.

 [![forthebadge](https://forthebadge.com/images/badges/built-by-hipsters.svg)](https://bubblin.io/about)